williameast/weast.cx/content/posts/projects/ipods.md

 felt unique, this colleciton of records and snippets existed nowhere else.
 It's a wonder I never lost these 100GiB of nostalgia along the way.

-# enter the iPod video
+# Enter the iPod video

 Lo an behold, the receptacle of this digital archive was mostly accessed through the spinwheels and clicks of the iPod Classic.
 I wanted that experience again -